glenfish/100DaysOfCode/21-10-2020/readme.md

 - 701 to 999px
 - 1000px +

-It was designed using a mobile first approach and is a good starting point for mocking up a responsive website.
+This multi-column layout was designed using a mobile first approach and is a good starting point for mocking up a responsive website.
 Beware the colours are hard on the eyes!